rkt/rkt/Documentation/subcommands/run.md

 To fulfill these mount points, volumes are used.
 A volume is assigned to a mount point if they both have the same name.
 There are today two kinds of volumes:
 - `host` volumes that can expose a directory or a file from the host to the pod
 - `empty` volumes that initialize an empty storage to be accessed locally within the pod.
+When the pod is garbage collected, it will be removed.

 Each volume can be selectively mounted into each application at differing mount points.
-Note that any volumes that are specified but do not have a matching mount point will be silently ignored.
+Note that any volumes that are specified but do not have a matching mount point (or [`--mount` flag](#mounting-volumes-without-mount-points)) will be silently ignored.

+If a mount point is specified in the image manifest but no matching volume is found, an implicit `empty` volume will be created automatically.

 ### Mounting Volumes